AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 * Interview, email, meet, many people working the jobs you are interested in, and question them specifically on the Job Characteristics Model
 * Quickly [do](http://highered.mheducation.com/sites/007040187x/student_view0/chapter5/self-assessment_5_6.html) the Growth Needs Strength to see how much to weigh the JCM
 * Weigh decision-making autonomy and task-variety the highest in job characteristics, followed by job-complexity, then skill-variety, task significance, feedback from the job, and lastly identity
-* Do the [pro-social values test](#pro-social-values) and the BIG5 [test](https://understandmyself.com), using the former and your conscientousness to moderate the effect of JCM task significance
+* Do the [pro-social values test](#pro-social-values) and the BIG5 [test](https://understandmyself.com), using the former and your conscientiousness to moderate the effect of JCM task significance
 * Experiment with short-listed jobs, by volunteering, doing unpaid internships, or workshops, to get as close to the jobs daily tasks as you can, and re-assess JCM and personal fit
 * Ensure the absence of: overqualification, underqualification, fast working speed, low status, working alone, no social feedback from others, and poor performance
 * Optimally work for an organisation with < 20 people